Puerto Rico board approves $10B budget as resignations loom

 José Carrión, the board’s chairman, said it’s the fourth consecutive year that Puerto Rico’s government has submitted a budget inconsistent with a fiscal plan that serves as the island’s economic blueprint.

-“There can’t be spending we can’t afford,” said Carrión, who announced he is stepping down in early October.
+“There can’t be spending we can’t afford,” said Carrión, who announced he is stepping down in early October after serving on a voluntary basis since the board was created four years ago.

 Puerto Rico remains mired in a deep economic crisis as it restructures a portion of its more than $70 billion public debt load created by decades of mismanagement, corruption and excessive borrowing to balance budgets.
 The board has said it expects to complete the bankruptcy-like process this year.